Train and publish your object detection model

 - If the data is all good, select Train to kick off the training of your object detection model.

 Quick-test your model

-Once your model is trained, you can see it in action from its details page.
-For more information, see Manage a model in AI Builder.
+After your model is trained, you can see it in action from its details page.
+More information: Manage your model in AI Builder

 From your model details page, select Quick Test in the Last trained version section.

 Upload an image that contains your objects to test your model.

 Your model will be applied to the image you uploaded.
 This step might take a while.

 After your model has finished running, the rectangles found will be drawn directly on the picture.

 If you quick-test your model after it's trained, a performance score appears on its details page.
 This performance score indicates how well the model did on the images you uploaded.
 This score isn't an indication of how well it will perform on your future images because it hasn't seen them yet.

 If you upload fewer than 50 images for a label, you're more likely get a high score—as high as 100 percent.
 This doesn't mean your model is bulletproof.
 It means your model has made no mistake on a subset of the images you provided (called the test set).
 The smaller the training set, the smaller the test set, and the more likely it is that your model will be right when the performance score is calculated.